huonw/travis-cargo/README.md

       travis-cargo bench &&
       travis-cargo --only stable doc
 after_success:
-  # upload the documentation from the build with beta (automatically only actually
+  # upload the documentation from the build with stable (automatically only actually
-  # runs on the master branch)
+  # runs on the master branch, not individual PRs)
   - travis-cargo --only stable doc-upload
   # measure code coverage and upload to coveralls.io
   - travis-cargo coveralls --no-sudo